ClimateMind/climatemind-backend/README.md

 ## Running the application with Docker Compose (for development)

-Build the image container to download and install code dependencies needed for running the app.
-SPECIAL NOTE: The docker image needs to be re-built by re-running the build command below whenever the backend repo has changed from a Pull Request to include new dependancies.
+Build the image container to download and install code dependencies needed for running the app. **_SPECIAL NOTE_**: _The docker image needs to be re-built by re-running the build command below whenever the backend repo has changed from a Pull Request to include new dependancies._

     docker-compose build